Skip to content

 Sound familiar?

-The practice is negative visualizations.
-Some meditation teachers train this practice in the form of visualizing worst-case future scenarios.
-I prefer to use it in the present.
+The practice is negative visualization, or premeditatio malorum in its Stoic form.
+Some meditation teachers use it as a future-scenario exercise.
+I prefer to use it anchored in the present.

 That’s it!
 It is that simple.